worm6206/5544lab2/README.md

 This is a lab for CSE 5544 at OSU

-Credit to me and my teammates: Sanjana Wadhwa, Shiuli Das, Kevin Yen.
+By: Sanjana Wadhwa, Shiuli Das, Kevin Yen.

+Please visit the link below for demo.

 [DEMO](http://worm6206.github.io/5544lab2/)